Now inviting applications for 2017-2018 academic year

 PLUS two recommendation letters to be sent separately:

-Applicants should highlight for their recommenders that email submission is encouraged, and that those writing on behalf of multiple students may opt to submit a single letter that briefly evaluates each student in turn.
-The program aims to select approximately 8-12 fellows.
-Please see the brochure for details about the fellowship awards.
+Applicants should highlight for their recommenders that email submission is encouraged, and that those writing on behalf of multiple students may submit a single letter that briefly evaluates each student in turn.
+There are 10 fellowships available, with 4 specifically designated for students pursuing research on top-end income inequality and wealth concentration.
+In some circumstances, these resources might extend to up to 12 fellows.

 Troubleshooting for Mac users: Writable PDF application forms work best when completed with the free Adobe Reader for Macintosh, which may be downloaded from the Adobe site.
-The Apple Preview app does not fully support forms, meaning that your saved pdf form data may not be visible on a Windows computer and may not print correctly from Windows.
-This does not generally pose a major problem at this end—i.e., we can generally see the data and have found a fix for the printing issues.
-But it would be helpful and save time if applicants could verify that their application data can be viewed on a Windows computer before submitting.
+The Apple Preview app does not fully support forms, meaning that your saved pdf form data will not be visible to reviewers using a Windows computer.
+Although we have found a fix that can usually resolve these issues, it is time consuming to do this for each application.
+Please help us out by using Adobe or verifying that your application data are viewable on both Mac and Windows before submitting.

 Tips for the statement of purpose